crashoz/uuid_v4/README.md

 This library generates UUIDs with pseudo-random numbers, seeded by true (hardware) random.
 It is *not* a cryptographically secure way of generating UUIDs.

+While this lib is optimized to be fast with SIMD operations, it is possible to run it on any architecture with portable implementations of SIMD instructions like [simd-everywhere](https://github.com/simd-everywhere/simde)

 ## Update Notes

 The namespace changed from `UUID` to `UUIDv4` to avoid a conflict with a windows.h dependency.